-Before we dig in deeper, we suggest you play around a bit with a document.
-Type some sentences and be prepared to edit and format them to your heart’s content.
-Once you’re done, the Command groups in the Home tab can be used as used as below.
+Before digging in more deeply, we suggest you play around with a document.
+Please compose sentences and freely modify and arrange them to your liking.
+Once you’re done, the Command groups in the Home tab can be used as below.

-This has the mandatory copy and pastes commands.
+This has the mandatory copy-and-paste commands.
 The paste command has additional options (click on the bottom-arrow symbol below) to paste formatted/ unformatted text/pictures.
-Also spend time with Office Word’s special command, “Format Painter,” which allows you to paste formatting across text blocks.
+Also, spend time with Office Word’s special command, “Format Painter,” which allows you to paste formatting across text blocks.
 Try it now to experience its magic.

 - Select a portion of text from anywhere in your document (using the Shift Key).

-- Now, select some other portion of (plain) text in your document and click on the Format Painter command.
+- Select some other portion of (plain) text in your document and click on the Format Painter command.
 And voila, the formatting (alone) gets copied!

-This is especially useful when formatting long documents with complex styles; you don’t have to repeat your special formatting needs across pages of a document.
+This is especially useful when formatting long documents with complex styles; you don’t have to repeat your special formatting needs across document pages.
 Capture them through the copy command and then “paste” them all over using the Format Painter command!

-Here, we’ll tell you to highlight text in your document and have a free play with this group.
+Here, we’ll tell you to highlight text in your document and have free play with this group.
 (There’s no better way to become familiar with Microsoft Word introduction font options).
-You can set the font typeface for text (based on your system’s inbuilt fonts), and change its look (includes size, bold, italics, underline, superscript, subscript, color highlight, etc.) and use Microsoft Word introduction Art to add instant drama to your text.
-Also explore the command that changes the casing of selected text with just one click, to uppercase, lowercase, sentence case, etc. (refer pic above for details).
+You can set the font typeface for text (based on your system’s inbuilt fonts), change its look (includes size, bold, italics, underline, superscript, subscript, color highlight, etc.), and use Microsoft Word Introduction Art to add instant drama to your text.
+Also, explore the command that changes the casing of selected text with just one click to uppercase, lowercase, sentence case, etc. (refer to pic above for details).

-Microsoft Word introduction also provides for more advanced options through a single right-click of your mouse.
-Again, try this right now as you select some text, right-click, and choose the “Font…” option.
+Microsoft Word introduction also provides more advanced options through a single right-click of your mouse.
+Again, try this now as you select some text, right-click, and choose the “Font…” option.

 This window has advanced options that give you greater control of your text.
-Of special interest are the “Text Effects” and “Advanced” tabs to capture Microsoft Word introduction coveted formatting features.
-You can add shadows and reflections to your text, give it an outer glow, change the spacing between letters, and a lot more.
+The “Text Effects” and “Advanced” tabs are of special interest to capture Microsoft Word introduction coveted formatting features.
+You can add shadows and reflections to your text, give it an outer glow, change the spacing between letters, and more.

-- Line spacing: This is the space between lines, and is single line spaced by default.
+- Line spacing: The space between lines is single by default.

 - Line and Page Breaks: This determines how a Style spawns across pages.
-For instance, if you check the “Window/Orphan control” option, then when text with a Heading style falls towards the end of a page, it will automatically be bumped to the top of next page.
+For instance, if you check the “Widow/Orphan control” option, when text with a Heading style falls towards the end of a page, it will automatically be bumped to the top of the next page.

 Styles are formatting templates used within a document.
 For instance, you’ll notice that all the Major Headings in this document are in blue, Georgia font size 16, bold and italicized, and have a light shadow.
 Likewise, all Minor Headings are in Italics, Georgia size 14.
-Now imagine that you want to capture these format “styles” through a large text document (say 100 pages), consistently.
+Imagine you want to consistently capture these format “styles” through a large text document (say 100 pages).
 Even with the Format-Painter command, it’s a lot of work.
 It’s also prone to manual error.
 With styles, you can do this with minimal effort.

 Microsoft Word introduction comes in-built with default style templates like Title, Sub-Title, Heading1, Heading2, Body Text, Normal, etc. To apply a style to your text, select text and click on the chosen style in the command window.
-You can additionally right-click on the style and “modify” it as desired.
-You can alter the font settings, text-effects, paragraph settings (explained below) and other options in your document, all through the “Format tab” of the Style edit window.
+You can also right-click the style and “modify” it as desired.
+You can alter the font settings, text effects, paragraph settings (explained below), and other options in your document, all through the “Format tab” of the Style edit window.

-Word also allows you to add your own custom styles.
+Word also allows you to add your custom styles.
 For this:

 - Select formatted text.